After the pandemic and the extraordinary efforts at cleanliness, disinfection, and safety, will my stay be as good as before?

 It will be a different world after the pandemic

 On a brighter note, we humans are adaptable creatures, and creative.
-And I’m still hopeful for a return to a world where a good hotel stay can be a highlight of the trip.
+And, today we have vaccines developed.
+I am waiting for my vaccination.
+However, I’m still hopeful for a return to a world where a good hotel stay can be a highlight of the trip.
 But it’s going to be a different world.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Consumer Traveler, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)